wizzdom/material-awesome/README.md

 ### 3) Set the themes

-Start `lxappearance` to active the **icon** theme and **GTK** theme
+Start `lxappearance` to active the **icon** theme and **GTK** theme Redo this, running `lxappearance` as root for applications that run as root e.g.`sudo lxappearance`
 Note: for cursor theme, edit `~/.icons/default/index.theme` and `~/.config/gtk3-0/settings.ini`, for the change to also show up in applications run as root, copy the 2 files over to their respective place in `/root`.

 ### 4) Same theme for Qt/KDE applications and GTK applications, and fix missing indicators